Types of Tasks

 - Idle Session Logoff

-They are explained at a high level so that, by understanding the concepts, you can develop similar applications at a customer site for monitoring and controlling the use of Teradata Database resources.
+They are explained at a high level so that, by understanding the concepts, you can develop similar applications at a customer site for monitoring and controlling the use of database resources.

-You can write a Resource Supervisor for Teradata Database to use features available in the request as shown in the example below.
+You can write a Resource Supervisor to use features available in the request as shown in the example below.

 - Program the SET SESSION RATE request to set a reasonable session-level collection rate, for example, 10 minutes.